Interview with author Quentin Cope

 Can you tell us a little about yourself as a writer?

-A: Well, having spent a fortunate life engaged in world travel, mostly at someone else’s expense, when I finally slowed down enough to realise a rolling stone does never gather any moss of substance, then I felt the only sensible finale for such unbridled adventure was to simply get down and write about it.
+A: Well, having spent a fortunate life engaged in world travel, mostly at someone else’s expense, when I finally slowed down enough to realise a rolling stone rarely gathers any moss of substance, I felt the only sensible finale for such unbridled adventure was to simply 'hunker down' and write about it.
 As an addicted novelist, I tend to write from experience, characterize people I have truly known and weave story lines around real events of the time.
 I consider the stories I write to be narratives that matter and I’m not afraid to approach difficult subjects as evidenced by the content and words inscribed on the pages of ‘The Arabian’ and 'The Murder of Maddi Brown'.
 I think especially of ones that accurately reflect the reality of a particular period.
-For those of my readers who enjoy erotic thrillers with an historical twist; fictional characters intertwined with real events and storylines that will keep the reader turning the page, then perhaps this latest offering, ‘The Arabian’ is particularly for them.
+For those of my readers who enjoy erotic thrillers with an historical twist; fictional characters intertwined with real events and storylines that will keep the reader turning the page, then perhaps this later offering, ‘The Arabian’ is particularly for them.
 If its controversy you are looking for then 'The Murder of Maddi Brown' may make you think a little harder about the events surrounding the demise of President Kennedy, an event that rightly shocked the world.

 How long have you been writing?